That Painful Foot Nerve

 Podiatrist turned patient

 The toe becomes numb, the small muscles start cramping, the foot becomes painful and the sensations make the brain thinks there is a stone in the shoe.
-Now we know ladies suffer most and we know ladies are hosts to footwear fashion, but so is this author.
+Now we know ladies suffer most, and we know ladies are hosts to footwear fashion, but so is this author.
 Well, not quite fashion but one shoe that did for me.
 I had a neuroma because I had the symptoms, localised tenderness was building but orthoses kept me comfortable.
-This went on for over 4 years and all was fine until I decided to start up cycling seriously.
+This went on for over 4 years, and all was fine until I decided to start cycling seriously.
 I bought some shoes and started cycling through the winter.
-Pain, numbness and shooting shocks (paraesthesia) brought me to a realisation the shoes designed to lock into the pedals of my bike were the root cause.
+Pain, numbness and shooting shocks (paraesthesia) brought me to a realisation the boots designed to lock into the pedals of my bike were the root cause.
 How can this be?
 I’m not female by any definition.

 I headed off to see my radiologist friend and we undertook an ultrasound and there it was.
 A steroid injection did nothing and so I was now confronted with seeing another colleague who operated in 2016.
 It is now 2021.